Skip To Content

 • Natural flood management measures such as leaky dams,

-• River restoration: remeandering and floodplain reconnection
+• River restoration: remeandering and floodplain reconnection.

 • Methods that enhance soil health for increased water storage and greater rooting depth.